CTFNote/backend/CONTRIBUTING.md

 ### Issues

 For issues, please use one of the available templates.
+If none of the templates fit, create an issue without following a template, but include as much information as possible.

 ### Code Styleguide

 The code should satisfy the following:

-- Have meaningful variable names, either in `snake_case` or `camelCase`.
+- Have meaningful variable names in `camelCase` format.
 - Have no issues when running `yarn run lint`.
 - Have a scope for easy fixing, refactoring and scaling.
 - If applicable, have meaningful file names, directory names and directory structure.